neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 Execute the following command at the bash console:
 `reboot -f`
 We're dropped again to the initramfs, this is still normal

+# 4: Unlock the drive to boot into Raspberry Pi OS

 Execute the following commands at the bash console:
 `mkdir /tmp/boot`